Saving $1.5M/year with insurance pricing tools for actuaries

 Once we refined the core objects, I began to build and iterate the new app’s sitemap.

-Working at this fidelity encouraged the team focus on information architecture.
+Working at this fidelity encouraged the team to focus on information architecture.
 We iterated quickly by saving discussions about layout and interaction design until we were only making minor edits to the app structure.

 Tackling the biggest source of delays